Square (NYSE:SQ) PT Lowered to $240.00

-Square (NYSE:SQ – Get Rating) had its target price lowered by stock analysts at Susquehanna Bancshares from $275.00 to $240.00 in a research report issued on Friday, Stock Target Advisor reports.
-The brokerage presently has a “positive” rating on the technology company’s stock.
-Susquehanna Bancshares’ price objective suggests a potential upside of 115.58% from the stock’s current price.
+Square (NYSE:SQ – Get Rating) had its price objective lowered by research analysts at Susquehanna from $275.00 to $240.00 in a note issued to investors on Friday, The Fly reports.
+The firm presently has a “positive” rating on the technology company’s stock.
+Susquehanna’s price target suggests a potential upside of 100.30% from the company’s current price.

-A number of other research analysts also recently issued reports on the stock.
-Sumitomo Mitsui Financial Group initiated coverage on shares of Square in a research report on Wednesday, November 3rd.
-They issued an “outperform” rating and a $300.00 price objective on the stock.
-Canaccord Genuity Group cut their price objective on shares of Square from $310.00 to $210.00 in a research report on Friday.
-Moffett Nathanson cut their price objective on shares of Square from $250.00 to $200.00 in a research report on Friday.
-Mizuho lowered their target price on shares of Square from $285.00 to $210.00 and set a “buy” rating for the company in a research note on Tuesday, January 25th.
-Finally, Barclays lowered their target price on shares of Square from $300.00 to $205.00 in a research note on Friday, January 21st.
-One analyst has rated the stock with a sell rating, six have issued a hold rating, thirty have given a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat.com, Square currently has a consensus rating of “Buy” and a consensus target price of $239.73.
+Other equities analysts also recently issued reports about the stock.
+Moffett Nathanson lowered their target price on shares of Square from $250.00 to $200.00 and set a “buy” rating on the stock in a report on Friday.
+UBS Group assumed coverage on shares of Square in a report on Wednesday, November 17th.
+They set a “buy” rating and a $322.00 target price on the stock.
+Mizuho lowered their target price on shares of Square from $285.00 to $210.00 and set a “buy” rating on the stock in a report on Tuesday, January 25th.
+KeyCorp lowered their target price on shares of Square from $225.00 to $175.00 and set an “overweight” rating on the stock in a report on Wednesday.
+Finally, Bank of America upgraded shares of Square from a “neutral” rating to a “buy” rating and lowered their target price for the stock from $221.00 to $185.00 in a report on Friday, February 11th.
+They noted that the move was a valuation call.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, twenty-nine have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $228.00.

-In other news, CFO Amrita Ahuja sold 3,609 shares of Square stock in a transaction on Wednesday, February 2nd.
-The shares were sold at an average price of $127.61, for a total value of $460,544.49.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, insider Sivan Whiteley sold 1,483 shares of Square stock in a transaction on Monday, January 3rd.
+In other news, insider Sivan Whiteley sold 1,483 shares of the firm’s stock in a transaction on Monday, January 3rd.
 The stock was sold at an average price of $163.01, for a total transaction of $241,743.83.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Amrita Ahuja sold 1,925 shares of the firm’s stock in a transaction on Monday, January 3rd.
+The shares were sold at an average price of $162.29, for a total value of $312,408.25.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 12,769 shares of company stock worth $2,032,686.
-15.12% of the stock is currently owned by corporate insiders.
+In the last ninety days, insiders have sold 12,769 shares of company stock valued at $2,032,686.
+Insiders own 15.12% of the company’s stock.

-Several large investors have recently modified their holdings of SQ.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its position in shares of Square by 14.5% in the second quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 72,096 shares of the technology company’s stock worth $17,577,000 after purchasing an additional 9,106 shares during the last quarter.
-AtonRa Partners lifted its stake in Square by 8.0% in the second quarter.
-AtonRa Partners now owns 31,208 shares of the technology company’s stock worth $7,609,000 after acquiring an additional 2,318 shares during the period.
-Marshall Wace LLP lifted its stake in Square by 533.7% in the second quarter.
-Marshall Wace LLP now owns 457,952 shares of the technology company’s stock worth $111,648,000 after acquiring an additional 385,685 shares during the period.
-Akaris Global Partners LP purchased a new stake in Square in the second quarter worth $6,241,000.
-Finally, Amundi bought a new position in Square in the second quarter worth $76,104,000.
-75.64% of the stock is currently owned by institutional investors.
+Institutional investors have recently made changes to their positions in the company.
+Ibex Wealth Advisors purchased a new stake in shares of Square during the 3rd quarter valued at $25,000.
+Dark Forest Capital Management LP purchased a new stake in Square in the 2nd quarter worth about $28,000.
+Bell Investment Advisors Inc purchased a new stake in Square in the 3rd quarter worth about $30,000.
+HBC Financial Services PLLC increased its holdings in Square by 58.8% in the 3rd quarter.
+HBC Financial Services PLLC now owns 135 shares of the technology company’s stock worth $33,000 after acquiring an additional 50 shares during the last quarter.
+Finally, Itau Unibanco Holding S.A. purchased a new stake in Square in the 2nd quarter worth about $34,000.
+75.64% of the stock is owned by hedge funds and other institutional investors.

 About Square (Get Rating)